Industry 4.0 - Factory of the Future

 The 4th industrial revolution

 It's a technological revolution, encompassing numerous innovations and creating new market dynamics.
-Inside factories, information technologies, communicative sensors, simulation software tools, information-processing software, management software, and the highest-performance machines are gradually making factories increasingly agile, efficient and competitive.
+Inside factories, information technologies, communicative sensors, IIoT (Industrial Internet of Things), simulation software tools, information-processing software, management software, and the highest-performance machines are gradually making factories increasingly agile, efficient and competitive.

 Not only are they better in terms of environmental security (reduced greenhouse gas emissions, waste reduction and recycling, etc.), but also in terms of cybersecurity, for example by using the network linked to the outside world to remotely control and manage production facilities, or else through virtual networks that control physical objects, enable production facilities to run self-diagnostics, and more.